top of page

 Climbing shops

-The climbing shops also rent shoes for about 5 Euro per day as well as all other equipment that you need for climbing (quickdraws, belay device, helmets and harnesses).
-They do not rent ropes!
-If you find yourself on the island without a rope or equipment I do have a few I can rent, get in touch and I will see what I can do.
+The climbing shops also rent shoes for about 5 Euro per day as well as all other equipment that you need for climbing : rope, quickdraws, belay device, helmets and harnesses.
+The one that rent all this equipment is Rado Sport.

 Rental